Transformational Sanctuaries in the Middle Level ELA Classroom

 Chapter Five.
 Poetic Justice: Truth Revealed in Verse

 Chapter Six.
 You Can’t Heal What You Don’t Reveal: Ethnopoetics as Truth, Resilience, and Resistance

 Chapter Seven.
-"Quiet as it’s Kept": Teachers as Truth Warriors Moving Forward with Urgency
+"Quiet as It’s Kept": Teachers as Truth Warriors Moving Forward with Urgency

-Dywanna Smith is Assistant Professor of Education at Claflin University, where she serves as Middle Level Education Program Coordinator and Interim Assessment Coordinator.
+Dywanna E. Smith is Assistant Professor of Education at Claflin University, where she serves as Middle Level Education Program Coordinator and Interim Assessment Coordinator.